 The obvious and most common source of caffeine is soft drinks.
 However, there may be caffeine other foods and drinks your child or teen enjoys.
-Other common sources include coffee, tea (including iced tea), energy drinks, over-the-counter headache medicines, and chocolate (including hot chocolate and other chocolate milk drinks).
+Other common sources include coffee, tea (including iced tea), energy drinks, over-the-counter headache medications, and chocolate (including hot chocolate and other chocolate milk drinks).
 Also look out for caffeine in coffee-flavored candies, ice cream, and frozen yogurt.

 In moderate doses, caffeine increases alertness, but too much caffeine can lead to jitteriness, upset stomach, headaches, difficulty concentrating, problems sleeping, and increased heart rate and blood pressure.
 For young children, it does not take much caffeine to produce these negative results.
 Caffeine may also cause problems for children with heart problems or nervous disorders, and some children may not even know they are at risk.

 Caffeine moves through the body in a few hours and is expelled in the urine.
 The body does not store caffeine, but children and teens may feel its effects for up to six hours, depending on their sensitivity.

 Unfortunately, there is no consensus in the medical community about upper limits of caffeine intake for kids and teens.
 The United States has not set guidelines for caffeine intake for kids, but Canadian guidelines recommend that preschool-age children should have less than 45 mg (milligrams) of caffeine per day, or about the amount found in one soda.

 Other studies have looked at the effects of caffeine on school performance.
 Low doses of caffeine may have actually enhanced performance, attentiveness, and some motor tasks, although the children also reported increased anxiety.
 Other studies have linked caffeine consumption to getting less sleep, which has been linked to higher BMI (body mass index) scores in teenagers, especially older teenagers.
 Another study of young children (aged 9-12 years), found a link between those who consumed caffeine and those who suffered from symptoms of depression, but it did not establish a cause and effect relationship.